ifedolapomi/Hotel_Booking-with-excel/README.md

 This project analyzes hotel booking data to identify trends, patterns, and insights that enhance operational efficiency, improve customer experience, and drive revenue.
 The resulting dashboard will provide visual representations of key metrics, aiding stakeholders in making informed decisions.

 ## Table of Contents
--Purpose
--Scope
--Requirements
+- Purpose
+- Scope
+- Requirements
--Booking Patterns and Trends
+- Booking Patterns and Trends
--Cancellation Insights
+- Cancellation Insights
--Customer Demographics and Composition
+- Customer Demographics and Composition
--Revenue and Pricing Analysis
+- Revenue and Pricing Analysis
--Operational Insights
+- Operational Insights
--Channel Performance and Customer Acquisition -Dashboard Layout
+- Channel Performance and Customer Acquisition
+- Dashboard Layout
--Data Requirements
+- Data Requirements
--Deliverables
+- Deliverables

 ## Purpose
 The purpose of this project is to analyze hotel booking data to uncover valuable insights related to booking patterns, cancellations, customer demographics, revenue, and operational needs.